SuLab/Applied-Bioinformatics/README.md

 # Applied-Bioinformatics
-Student course material for the Applied Bioinformatics course at Scripps Research
+Student course material for the Applied Bioinformatics course at Scripps Research for fall 2018.

 ## Prerequisites